fastrgv/Reliquarium/README.md

 ## Game Features
 * Works on PCs or laptops running OS-X or GNU/Linux.
 And if GNAT is installed you can build it yourself!
-But first try the delivered binaries.
+But first try the delivered, prebuilt binaries.

 * Both GNU/Linux and OS-X binaries provided, as well as full source.